kylekyle/common-crawl-analytics/README.md

 * Go to EMR and create cluster
 * Use Spark software and applicable hardware configuration
 * Run spark application (not custom .jar file) with spark submit option: --class edu.usma.cc.SimpleApp --conf spark.locality.wait=0
+* WARNING: Make sure the folder(bucket) you are saving your finished dataframe in in does not already exist in S3.
+If it does at the very end of the multiple hour run, the job will fail!

 ### Check out the folowing Apache Spark webpage links below for useful information